cosmiclentil89/ScaleVMFromOVA/README.md

   * exported OVA folder (`*.ovf`, `*.vmdk`, etc.)
   * staging directory with Scale XML and disk UUID sub-folders
 * Operating system with `qemu-img` if you plan to tweak disk conversion manually (script does not invoke it directly)
+* Exported OVA should be extracted into the `ovadir` and have a corresponding vm directory containing the template from Scale export
 ---

 ## 📂 Default Directory Layout